aaronparker/intune-apps/README.md

 # Intune Apps

-Scripts for managing applications in Microsoft Intune.
+Scripts for installing, managing, and configuring various applications with Intune and Windows, macOS etc.

+Note for installation scripts for Windows see: [https://github.com/aaronparker/packagefactory](https://github.com/aaronparker/packagefactory)